nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 In this post, I’m going to share the seven best tips to get a discount on your Logos subscription and library.
 ## 1. Use [my partner link discount](https://logos.sjv.io/stapleton) (Extended free trial and up to 30% off a library)

 I am a Logos affiliate and proud of it.
-And this is a legitimate discount.
+And this is a legitimate special offer.

 Logos has been an invaluable tool in my ministry, seminary studies, sermon prep, and personal growth.
 I love telling others about why it’s worth the investment and how to get started.

-In return for sending readers from my website to Logos, I get a small commission at no cost to you and you receive a valuable discount!
+In return for sending readers from my website to Logos, I get a small commission at no cost to you and you receive a valuable special offer!

 [My partner link](https://logos.sjv.io/stapleton) will get you an extra 30 days on your free trial Logos subscription and a 10-30% discount on your Logos library (depending on the time of year).